EGA-archive/LocalEGA/docker/bootstrap/README.md

 `--private_dir`)

-If you don't have the required tools installed on your machine (namely GnuPG 2.2.1 and OpenSSL 1.0.2), you can use the `nbis/ega:worker` image that is already setup:
+If you don't have the required tools installed on your machine (namely GnuPG 2.2.1, OpenSSL 1.0.2 and Python 3.6.1), you can use the `nbis/ega:worker` image that you have built up with the `make` command in the [images](../images) folder:

-	# In that current folder
+In the same folder as `generate.sh`, run

 	docker run --rm -it -v ${PWD}:/ega nbis/ega:worker /ega/generate.sh -f

-	# That creates a folder, named 'private', with all the settings
+That will create a folder, named 'private', with all the settings After that, you can run `./populate.sh` to move the `.env` and `.env.d/` into their destination
-	# Call populate.sh afterwards

 Alternatively, albeit not recommended, you can [generate the private data yourself](info.md), and adapt the different PATHs in the `.env` and `.env.d` settings.

+## Troubleshooting

+* If the command `./generate.sh` takes more than a few seconds to run, it is usually because your computer does not have enough entropy.
+You can use the program `rng-tools` to solve this problem.
+E.g. on Debian/Ubuntu system, install the software by

+	   sudo apt-get install rng-tools

+  and then run

+ 	  sudo rngd -r /dev/urandom